Tom Groggin Station: Explore the Heart of the High Country

 Tom who?

 "There was movement at the station, for the word had passed around..."
 So starts the iconic Australian poem by Banjo Paterson about a man from the Snowy River who became a legend after he recaptured a prizewinning racehorse that fled his owner's property and joined up with a group of brumbies in the High Country; that man, reputedly, was Jack Riley.
 So what of this man, the region and the Snowy River?
-Time to do a bit of High Country exploring.
+It's time to do a bit of High Country exploring.

-There is a place in the foothills of the Snowy Mountains that is set beautifully alongside the Murray River, and it is a place that Jack Riley worked.
+There is a place in the foothills of the Snowy Mountains that is set beautifully alongside the Murray River, and it is a place where Jack Riley worked.
 That place is called Tom Groggin Station.

 The area around Tom Groggin is synonymous with adventure as it is the furthest point upstream of the Murray River one can drive to on a public (gazetted) road.
 It is also the point known to the more extreme off-roaders for crossing the river to access the 4x4 tracks of the Victorian High Country.